 Yellowstone is one of few places where black bears and grizzly bears co-exist.
 In fact, there have been concerns the grizzly bear population might be thriving a bit too well.

 In 2018, a legal dispute erupted over the state’s plans to allow grizzly bear hunting in Yellowstone for the first time since 1991 to help thin the herd.
 The concerns increased in 2019 when grizzly bears roamed into Montana basins, attracting tourists.
-Last year, however, a federal court ruled against the scheduled hunts, saying the bears will remain protected under environmental laws.
+In 2020, however, a federal court ruled against the scheduled hunts, saying the bears will remain protected under environmental laws.

 Native Americans lived in the park region for 11,000 years.